ReyWins/SocialShares/README.md

 ## ☯ Pro's vs Con's of Current Features

-Of course our features has some limitations, hopefully this addresses some!
+Of course there are some limitations ... hopefully this addresses some!

 | Pros                                                      | Cons                                             |
 | :---------------------------------------------------------| :----------------------------------------------- |